 Exercise A healthy, adult Beauceron requires two to three hours of vigorous physical activity each day, in addition to training and walks.
 It's important they have active owners with the time and energy to take them running, biking, or hiking for miles.

-Endurance Beaucerons have the stamina to herd through long days across distances of up to 50 miles.
+Endurance Beaucerons have the stamina to herd through long days and across distances of up to 50 miles.

 Activity distance rating